Tyler Lussi: North Carolina Courage

 On January 20, 2023, Lussi was traded to the North Carolina Courage in exchange for defender Merritt Mathias.
 She signed a new contract to the end of the next year with an option to extend further to 2025, which was agreed to.
 Lussi debuted for the Courage on the opening matchday on March 25, 2023, starting in a 1–0 win over the Kansas City Current.
 On April 28, she scored her first club goal in a 1–0 win over the Houston Dash which was not played in full due to weather.
 She finished the season with 6 goals (second on the team to MVP Kerolin) of which 5 came as the game winners in 1–0 victories.

 Lussi scored and assisted in a 2–0 win over the Portland Thorns on April 13, 2024, the first of her three games in a row with goals, also scoring against Angel City and the Seattle Reign.
 She played one game at right back on June 15, a 0–0 draw to the Orlando Pride.
 She finished the season with 4 goals which was second on the team after Ashley Sanchez.

+Carolina Ascent

+In February 2026, Lussi signed with USL Super League club Carolina Ascent FC.
+She debuted for the club in a 2–0 victory over the Dallas Trinity.
+On March 13, she made her first start and scored her first goal for the club, netting the 1–0 game winner against the Tampa Bay Sun.
+After her strong debut performances in the league, she was named the Player of the Month for March 2026.
+In the season finale, she scored in a 3–1 win over Sportig JAX to help deny them the Players' Shield.
+She spent just half a season with the Ascent, scoring 4 goals from 13 appearances and helping them reach the league final, which they lost to Lexington SC.

+DC Power FC

+On July 7, 2026, Lussi signed with fellow USL Super League club DC Power FC.
+She made her club debut on August 15, 2026, subbing on for Abby Boyan in DC Power's season-opening loss to the Carolina Ascent.